jascarpentier/harbour/client/README.md

 # Project Overview

+Where to find a currated list of unique stays and experiences by bodies of water.
+And save them to your profile so that you can refer back to them later.

 Harbour is a web application where  users can search for unique stays that are exclusively located by bodies of water. (oceans, lakes, rivers)

 Users can leave reviews and comments on the different stays.
 Users can also check-out their 'My Profil' section and add more details (that is not provided in the sign-up form) to their profile so that Hosts may get to know them better.